 An abscess forms when an area of cerebral inflammation becomes necrotic and encapsulated by glial cells and fibroblasts.
 Edema around the abscess may increase intracranial pressure, as may the abscess itself.

 A brain abscess can result from

-Symptoms result from increased intracranial pressure and mass effect.
+Symptoms result from increased intracranial pressure, mass effect, and sometimes focal brain injury.
 Classically, headache, nausea, vomiting, lethargy, seizures, personality changes, papilledema, and focal neurologic deficits develop over days to weeks; however, in some patients, these manifestations are subtle or absent until late in the clinical course.

-Fever, chills, and leukocytosis may develop before the infection is encapsulated, but they may be absent at presentation or subside over time.
+Fever, chills, and leukocytosis may develop before the infection is encapsulated, but they may be absent at presentation, subside over time, or not develop.

 When symptoms suggest an abscess, contrast-enhanced MRI with diffusion-weighted images or, if MRI is unavailable, contrast-enhanced CT is done.
 A fully developed abscess appears as an edematous mass with ring enhancement, which may be difficult to distinguish from a brain tumor Diagnosis Intracranial tumors may involve the brain or other structures (eg, cranial nerves, meninges).
 The tumors usually develop during early or middle adulthood but may develop at any age; they are... read more or occasionally infarction Diagnosis Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
 Common causes... read more ; CT-guided aspiration, culture, surgical excision, or a combination may be necessary.

 Culturing pus aspirated from the abscess can make targeted antibiotic therapy of the abscess possible.
 However, antibiotics should not be withheld until culture results are available.

-Lumbar puncture is not done because it may precipitate transtentorial herniation and because CSF findings are nonspecific (see table Cerebrospinal Fluid Abnormalities in Various Disorders Cerebrospinal Fluid Abnormalities in Various Disorders ).
+Lumbar puncture is not done because it may precipitate transtentorial herniation and because cerebrospinal fluid (CSF) findings are nonspecific (see table Cerebrospinal Fluid Abnormalities in Various Disorders Cerebrospinal Fluid Abnormalities in Various Disorders ).

-Antibiotics (initially cefotaxime or ceftriaxone, plus metronidazole for Bacteroides sp or vancomycin for Staphylococcus aureus based on suspicion, then as guided by culture and susceptibility testing)
+Antibiotics (initially cefotaxime or ceftriaxone plus metronidazole for Bacteroides species or plus vancomycin for Staphylococcus aureus based on suspicion, then as guided by culture and susceptibility testing)

 Usually CT-guided stereotactic aspiration or surgical drainage

 Drainage (CT-guided stereotactic or open) provides optimal therapy and is necessary for most abscesses that are solitary and surgically accessible, particularly those > 2 cm in diameter.
-If abscesses are < 2 cm in diameter, antibiotics alone may be tried, but abscesses must then be monitored with serial MRI or CT (initially as often as every 2 to 3 days); if abscesses enlarge after being treated with antibiotics, surgical drainage is indicated.
+If abscesses are < 2 cm in diameter, antibiotics alone may be tried, but abscesses must then be monitored with frequent serial MRI or CT (initially as often as every 2 to 3 days); if abscesses enlarge after being treated with antibiotics, surgical drainage is indicated.

-Patients with increased intracranial pressure (assessed by signs and neuroimaging findings) may benefit from a short course of high-dose corticosteroids (dexamethasone 10 mg IV once, then 4 mg IV q 6 h for 3 or 4 days).
+Patients with increased intracranial pressure (assessed by signs and neuroimaging findings) may benefit from a short course of high-dose corticosteroids (dexamethasone 10 mg IV once, then 4 mg IV every 6 hours for 3 or 4 days).